echopen/echopen_prototyping/introduction/technical_introduction.md

 # Technical introduction

+_This section is meant to be replaced by the new version of the technical introduction_

 ## Principle

 Ultrasonic waves are high frequency acoustic waves \(more than 20 kHz\) which can propagate through the human body.
 The propagation depends on the mechanical properties of the traversed tissues.
 The ultrasound signal exists in the superposition of the waves reflected on interfaces between tissues with different impedance, and of the scattering of ultrasonic waves by small particles.